ogeleka/Imdb_movies/README.md

 # Imdb_movies
- This project contains  dataset on imdb movies. from cleaning to visualizing using tableau.
+ This project contains  dataset on imdb movies. from data cleaning using Python to visualizing using tableau.